In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Photo by Dellon Thomas

-A visit by the Prime Minister or other prominent figures to the home of a victim in response to these heinous atrocities does little to soothe the sorrow of the victims if there are insufficient follow-up resources and no justice for the victims.
+A visit by the Prime Minister or other prominent figures to a victim’s home in response to these heinous atrocities does little to soothe the victims’ sorrow if there are insufficient follow-up resources and no justice for the victims.

 A firm embrace or passionate words from a number of community leaders will not be enough to halt the cycle of criminality and family pain, even if there is no community safety and justice for these violent perpetrators.”